brightway-lca/bw_timex/docs/content/theory.md

 greenhouse gases in the [IPCC AR6 report Chapter 7 Table 7.SM.7](https://www.ipcc.ch/report/ar6/wg1/chapter/chapter-7/).

-The time horizon `time_horizon`, over which both metrics are evaluated, defaults to 100 years, but can be set flexibly in years.
+The `time_horizon`, over which both metrics are evaluated, defaults to 100 years, but can be set flexibly in years.
 Additionally, both metrics can be applied with a fixed or flexible time horizon.
 Fixed time horizon means that the all emissions are evaluated starting from